 I’d fooled them all.

-I didn’t realize I wasn’t alone in feeling this way until, early on in my coaching career, a client described how she got dressed for work every morning.
+I didn’t realize I wasn’t alone until, early on in my coaching career, a client described how she got dressed for work every morning.
 My client worked in a male-dominated field.
 As soon as she’d landed her job, she said, she went shopping.
 From what she’d seen during her interviews, the few women who worked in the office looked professional and polished.
 She knew her comfortable, casual look wasn’t going to cut it.

 For many months, she put on her new clothes every morning and looked in the mirror.
 While she recognized herself in her reflection, she said, she felt “it wasn’t really me.
 I was playing a part.
 I was acting.”

 It was hard work trying to keep up that facade.
 And that is precisely why…

-- Rather than focus on specific outcomes, learn to appreciate the process.
-I sometimes think that watching athletes, musicians, artists, and other performers can be very deceiving.
+- Rather than focus on goals, learn to appreciate the process.
+Watching elite athletes, musicians, other performers can be very deceiving.
 We see only the end result, which is usually close to perfection.
-What we don’t see is the critical piece: the practicing.
-Learning to enjoy practicing, especially when it is challenging, is actually where happiness lies.
-(I hope to provide more on this in my next Book Note, so please stay tuned.
+What we don’t see is the critical piece: the rituals and the practicing.
+When it is just the right challenge, you can focus on the work and find flow.

 - Take up a cause.
 Smart and caring women often find it helpful to focus on the people they care about or a “higher cause.”
 For example, I used to be terrified of giving presentations and doing any sort of public speaking, yet I did them often.
 Thankfully, an adviser suggested an unusual way to overcome my fear.
 He said I was scared because I was thinking about myself–worried about how my performance–and focused on how I could help my audience.

 Which one of the tips will you try?